Launch with Your Own X-ray Data

 Setting up ROCKET with your own datasets -- X-ray crystallography

-In this tutorial, we walk you through how to refine a prediction to your own X-ray dataset with ROCKET.
+This tutorial shows how to refine a prediction against your own X-ray dataset with ROCKET.

 We use the PDB ID 1LJ5 system as an example.